Peace Direct - stopping wars one person at a time

 We report to donors with specific updates by email, post, meetings and phone letting them know about what their donations are achieving.
 We keep donors up to date through our blog, newsletters, website, events and social media.

-Burundi, Congo (DRC), Somalia, Pakistan, South Sudan, Sri Lanka, Sudan, Israel and Palestine, and Zimbabwe.
+Pakistan, South Sudan, Sri Lanka, Sudan, and Zimbabwe.

 People affected by conflicts in the world’s most fragile countries – entire communities, internally displaced people, young people who are being recruited by extremists, vulnerable people who have experienced violence (rape and torture) as a weapon of war, combatants (including child soldiers) trapped in war.

 We focus on local peacebuilding, and enabling local people to devise their own conflict resolution projects.
 Unlike most aid, devised in the West and subcontracted to local people, we take our lead from the locals.
-We don’t tell them what to do.
-We help them to build a future for themselves.
-This mobilises the huge benefits of local people making their work more sustainable than the usual international interventions.
+We don’t tell them what to do, we listen to their insight and help build solutions.
+This mobilises the skills of local people making their work more sustainable than the usual international interventions.
 In addition we influence others to do the same and are successful at it.

 Read more about the Charity running this project.